-One of our first pieces of advice when it comes to hiring is to avoid basing your expectations on anybody else’s experience.
+One of our first pieces of advice regarding hiring is to avoid basing your expectations on anybody else’s experience.
 You have likely heard stories from two extremes: companies who have been able to hire someone almost immediately vs. companies who have gone months without finalizing their first hire.

-We would caution you not to expect to get everything done within a few days, but also not to worry too much about it taking forever.
-Let’s go over the timeline of hiring that most small business owners experience, and then we can address what to do if the process stalls or you find yourself in a time crunch.
+We would caution you not to expect to get everything done within a few days but also not to worry too much about it taking forever.
+Let’s go over the hiring timeline that most small business owners experience, and then we can address what to do if the process stalls or you find yourself in a time crunch.

 Before you can hire the right candidate, you have to get the right applicants.
-Today’s job seekers are at an advantage that comes from the fact that unemployment has been on the decline for nearly a decade.
-What that means is that there are more positions available than there are candidates to fill them, and therefore, candidates have the upper hand in the job search.
+Today’s job seekers are at an advantage because unemployment has declined since the pandemic.
+That means that there are more positions available than candidates, and therefore, candidates have the upper hand in the job search.

-When looking for candidates, you need to make sure that people with the most potential and most applicable experiences hear about the job.
+When looking for candidates, you need to ensure that the people with the most potential and applicable experiences hear about the job.
 Your job search will likely include a number of different strategies, including job posting websites, word of mouth, social media, and potentially working with a recruiter or hiring professional.

 What will make this go faster?

-Have a good job description that anticipates a lot of the questions you’ll be asked.
+- Have a good job description that anticipates many of the questions you’ll be asked.

-As for how long this takes, that is dependent on things like where you are operating, whether the position is in-person or virtual, and whether your industry is currently experiencing a lot of growth or not.
+As for how long this takes, that depends on where you are operating, whether the position is in-person or virtual, and whether your industry is currently experiencing a lot of growth.
 However, here are some averages and statistics that will help you anticipate the amount of time you can expect to spend on the hiring process:

-Popular job posting websites give you the option to buy 30 or 60 day ads, which gives you a good idea of how long most companies take to hire.
+- Popular job posting websites allow you to buy 30 or 60-day ads, which gives you a good idea of how long most companies take to hire.

-Some industries are faster than others.
-LinkedIn reported that in 2017, the industries that worked through the hiring process the fastest were construction, retail, hospitality, and warehouse services.
+- Some industries are faster than others.
+LinkedIn reports the industries that worked through the hiring process the fastest were construction, retail, healthcare, and warehouse services.
 The slowest industries were financial services, health services, and government positions.

 Filing All the Required Paperwork

 There is a lot of paperwork associated with hiring new employees.
-Unless you are working with a hiring company, it will be your responsibility to track down all of that paperwork.
+Unless you work with a hiring company, it will be your responsibility to track down all that paperwork.
 Some of the things you need to be aware of include:

 What If You Need to Hurry?

-If you need to hire someone quickly, you may want to contract with professional hiring support services like we offer here at Complete Payroll.
+If you need to hire someone quickly, you may want to contract with professional hiring support services, such as what we offer here at Complete Payroll.
 We can give you peace of mind to know that every form is taken care of and you’re not missing anything that might lead to penalties or fines.
-We can also help alleviate the headache of doing all the research yourself, which will save you even more time.
+We can also help alleviate the headache of doing all the research yourself, saving you even more time.

 For more information about the whole process, check out our informative guide to the basics of hiring your first employee.